Break Point Detection for Functional Covariance: Simulations

-We simulated two groups of functions with the same sample size and different functional covariances to study the finite sample behaviors of the change-point estimator.
+To study the finite sample behaviors of the change point estimator, we simulated two groups of functions with the same sample size and different covariance functions.
 The two groups of functions were concatenated as a functional sequence with structural break in the mid-point.
-For simplicity, we simulated independent functions with mean zero.
-We selected the 2nd to the 9th Fourier basis over the unit interval $[0,1]$, denoted by $\nu_1(t),\ldots,\nu_{8}(t)$, to represent the functions.
-In other words, we simulated functions in $\delta$-frequency band (1-4 Hertz).
-The independent curves were then generated by
+The functional sequences were simulated either from an i.i.d.~process or a FAR(1) process.
+We selected the 2-nd to the 9-th Fourier basis over the unit interval $[0,1]$, denoted by $\nu_1(t),\ldots,\nu_{8}(t)$, to generate the functions.
+In other words, we simulated functions in the $\delta$-frequency band (1-4 Hertz).
+The curves were then generated by the basis expansion